Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

-Here $t \in \mathbb{R}$ denotes time, and the real-valued variable (or states) $x,y \ge 0$ capture the population densities of prey and predator, respectively.
+Here $t \in \mathbb{R}$ denotes time, and the real-valued variable (or states) $x,y \ge 0$ capture the population densities of prey and predators, respectively.
 In addition, we have positive parameters
 $\alpha, \beta, \gamma, \delta \in \mathbb{R}$.
-The parameter $\beta$, for example, governs the rate of decline of the prey-population resulting from predators interacting (aka eating) prey which is captured through the cross-term $xy$.
+The parameter $\beta$, for example, governs the rate of decline of the prey-population resulting from predators interacting (aka eating) with prey, the latter captured through the cross-term $xy$.
 Similarly, $\delta$ is a parameter that governs the rate at which the predator population grows by interactig with prey, again represented by the cross-term $xy$.
-The remaining parameters $\alpha$ and $\gamma$ govern how prey (resp. predator) evolve on their own without interacting with the other species.
+The remaining parameters $\alpha$ and $\gamma$ govern how prey (resp. predators) evolve on their own without interacting with the other species.
 One may regard the Lotka-Volterra equations as the most basic non-linear model capturing this kind of two-species dynamic.